open-compass/opencompass/README.md

 unzip OpenCompassData.zip
 ```

+Some third-party features, like Humaneval and Llama, may require additional steps to work properly, for detailed steps please refer to the [Installation Guide](https://opencompass.readthedocs.io/en/latest/get_started.html).

 ## Evaluation

-Please read the [Quick Start](https://opencompass.readthedocs.io/en/latest/get_started.html) to learn how to run an evaluation task.
+Make sure you have installed OpenCompass correctly and preparing your dataset according to the above steps.
+Please read the [Quick Start](https://opencompass.readthedocs.io/en/latest/get_started.html#quick-start) to learn how to run an evaluation task.

+For more comprehensive tutorials, please check our [Documentation](https://opencompass.readthedocs.io/en/latest/index.html).

 ## Acknowledgements